 Our new Precision Strike Missile (PrSM) extends the range of precision fire even further and is also launched from the HIMARS.
 PrSM is capable of neutralizing and destroying targets at ranges up to 499+ kilometers and provides another precise tool that can be utilized in nearly any battlespace.

-Watch the video at the right for a demonstration of how these capabilities integrate to provide full-spectrum battlefield coverage.
+Watch the video to the right for a demonstration of how these capabilities integrate to provide full-spectrum battlefield coverage.

 A Future In Hypersonics

 The window of time for the decision-making process continues to be compressed.

 Near-peer adversaries are rapidly developing capabilities to advance their superiority across all domains, so it is imperative for us to maintain an advantage.

 That’s why hypersonic capabilities will play an important role in the U.S. Army’s LRPF strategy.